danilovmy/barcode/README.md

     docker-compose exec web python manage.py migrate

 To quit the application, press <kbd>Ctrl</kbd>+<kbd>C</kbd>.
-If you want to run the application in the background, use:

-    docker-compose start

 ### About the bar code generation endpoint

 Barcode Generation Service currently supports:
 - EAN8 barcode generation => by default
 - Height & Width => Float, calculated as  mm
 - Background and Foreground colours => Hex value, minus the #
+- Initially picked Poemtree package to ouput EAN8 barcode, as most closely resembles barcode image provided
-- SVG output pending
+- Used python-barcode package for SVG output
+- Business Decision required on which Barcode style to go for